 [00:00:48.12] Cathy: Hi.

 [00:00:50.01] Ankush: So I’d like to jump straight into the topic, because we like to keep these nice and short and bitesize.
-Why is it important to build effective relationships within organizations?
+Why is it important to build effective relationships within organisations?

-[00:01:00.00] Cathy: Well, it’s interesting, when we think of organizations, we think of these huge complex bureaucratic organizations with systems and layers and all of that hierarchies, but actually when you think about any organization, whether it’s private or public, what it boils down to is, human beings are working in that organization.
-So, any time you engage with any person, no matter where you are, it boils down to getting a connection with that other human being, whether it’s your colleague, whether it’s your manager, whether you’re managing people, it’s all based on how those relationships go, and if relationships are great and things are going smoothly and people have open discussions and rapport with each other, you can bet that that organization’s going to be successful.
-If on the other hand, it’s the other direction, then you’re going to see an organization that’s very bogged down, can’t get things done, it’s very adversarial, so to me, it’s really really important it boils down to human relationships, regardless of where a person is in the company.
+[00:01:00.00] Cathy: Well, it’s interesting, when we think of organisations, we think of these huge complex bureaucratic organisations with systems and layers and all of that hierarchies, but actually when you think about any organisation, whether it’s private or public, what it boils down to is, human beings are working in that organisation.
+So, any time you engage with any person, no matter where you are, it boils down to getting a connection with that other human being, whether it’s your colleague, whether it’s your manager, whether you’re managing people, it’s all based on how those relationships go, and if relationships are great and things are going smoothly and people have open discussions and rapport with each other, you can bet that that organisation’s going to be successful.
+If on the other hand, it’s the other direction, then you’re going to see an organisation that’s very bogged down, can’t get things done, it’s very adversarial, so to me, it’s really really important.
+It boils down to human relationships, regardless of where a person is in the company.

-[00:02:20.19] Ankush: So just what had occurred to me Cathy is, is this important both on an organizational level, where an organization might want to facilitate or encourage effective relationships amongst their employees, but it’s also important, would you say, on an individual level, if I’m working within an organization, and I want to do well in my career, or even just maybe I’m not ambitious, maybe I just want to get stuff done in my current role, it’s also important on an individual level that the more effective I am at building those relationships, the more effective I will be at my job?
+[00:02:20.19] Ankush: So just what had occurred to me Cathy is, is this important both on an organisational level, where an organisation might want to facilitate or encourage effective relationships amongst their employees, but it’s also important, would you say, on an individual level.
+If I’m working within an organisation, and I want to do well in my career, or even just maybe I’m not ambitious, maybe I just want to get stuff done in my current role, it’s also important on an individual level that the more effective I am at building those relationships, the more effective I will be at my job?

-[00:02:54.27] Cathy: Absolutely, and where I see the wear and tear with working with people within an organization, is the amount of, I would say, energy people have at looking at what’s wrong with other people, looking at difficult people or trying to work around them, or trying to get them to perform or avoiding them.
-Every organization I’ve ever worked in, this is the biggest problem, is just being able to navigate through working with all different kinds of people, because we assume once a person has a job title, that they’re competent, that they’re able to do their job, when that’s not true.
+[00:02:54.27] Cathy: Absolutely, and where I see the wear and tear with working with people within an organisation, is the amount of, I would say, energy people have at looking at what’s wrong with other people, looking at difficult people or trying to work around them, or trying to get them to perform or avoiding them.
+Every organisation I’ve ever worked in, this is the biggest problem, is just being able to navigate through working with all different kinds of people, because we assume once a person has a job title, that they’re competent, that they’re able to do their job, when that’s not true.
 So, how do I function if I’m working with other people who are not at the level that they should be at?
 Or have some weird things that are going on about them?
-Or causing problems in the organization?
-So, to me, me on knowing how to navigate through all of that, and having an understanding of what set of eyes do I want to have on that, can make a huge difference, I wish I knew this when I worked in organizations, because I finally left because in my mind it was too much work, it drained me, when actually, the organization did not drain me, it was how I saw it that drained me, and now I see it totally different, and that’s what I do now is, help people understand how they operate in the organization, but why other people are operating the way they do also.
+Or causing problems in the organisation?
+So, to me, me on knowing how to navigate through all of that, and having an understanding of what set of eyes do I want to have on that, can make a huge difference.
+I wish I knew this when I worked in organisations, because I finally left because in my mind it was too much work, it drained me, when actually, the organisation did not drain me.
+It was how I saw it that drained me, and now I see it totally different, and that’s what I do now is, help people understand how they operate in the organisation, but why other people are operating the way they do also.

 [00:06:13.25] Ankush: Is this about just putting yourself in someone else’s shoes?
 I mean how do we build effective relationships, is it as simple as that or is there something more to it?